data-solution-automation-engine/DIRECT/Documentation/Documentation.md

 The process is as follows:

 1. Check for multiple running instances; if there are more running instances for the same Module only the first one is allowed to continue, the other active Instances must be aborted.
 This means that the current in-progress Module Instance for which the check is done needs to query if it itself is in the earliest (MIN) of the set of active Instances for the same Module.
-If this is true the Instance can continue, otherwise it will be flagged to be aborted (Processing Indicator `A`)
+If this is true the Instance can continue, otherwise it will be flagged to be aborted (Internal Processing Status Code `Abort`)

-1. This value in of the Processing Indicator will trigger an update of the MODULE_INSTANCE table to set the Execution Status Code to `A` for the current Instance and avoid executing of the regular ETL logic
+1. This value in of the Internal Processing Status Code will trigger an update of the MODULE_INSTANCE table to set the Execution Status Code to `Aborted` for the current Instance and avoid executing of the regular ETL logic

 1. Validate Batch Execution.
 DIRECT will query the Batch information to validate if the Module was registered properly (i.e. contains an entry in the Batch/Module relationship table) when instantiated from a Batch.
-This check also takes into account the value of the Inactive Indicator on Batch/Module level
+This check also takes into account the value of the `ACTIVE_INDICATOR` on Batch/Module level

-1. If this value is set to `Y` the current Instance will be skipped as this indicates the Module is disabled for the particular Batch
+1. If this value is set to `N` the current Instance will be skipped as this indicates the Module is disabled for the particular Batch

 1. Retrieve Previous Instance details.
 If allowed to continue the Module Evaluation then checks if the previous run(s) have failed or not.
 It will select the Next Run Status value from the previous Module Instance to direct the internal processing.
-If a failure is detected (the status of the previous instance Next Run Status is `R`) this step will create an array of all Module Instances from the last logged successful run to the most recent (failed) run
+If a failure is detected (the status of the previous instance Next Run Status is `Rollback`) this step will create an array of all Module Instances from the last logged successful run to the most recent (failed) run

 1. This effectively selects multiple failed runs for rollback from the point where the run was last successful.
 This array of (failed) Module Instances will ultimately be used as the 'IN' clause of the Rollback SQL

 1. Based on the result of this check the following scenarios are possible:

-   * If the previous (Module) Next Run Status is `C` (skip / cancel) the run will be finished before the actual ETL starts.
+   * If the previous (Module) Next Run Status is `Cancel` the run will be finished before the actual ETL starts.
 This can happen if:
-     * The system administrator has labelled this Module to be disabled for this run by manually setting the Next Run Status value to `C` in the Module Instance.
+     * The system administrator has labelled this Module to be disabled for this run by manually setting the Next Run Status value to `Cancel` in the Module Instance.
      * The previous Batch failed but the specific Module (Instance) was run successfully in that particular Batch and is skipped when the Batch is run again (rollback on Batch level)

    * If the previous Module Next Run Status is `R` (rollback) the rollback process is started (see Rollback section).
 The Rollback process uses the Area Code and Table Name to create dynamic SQL statements.
-After the rollback SQL has been executed correctly the Processing Indicator is set to `P` and processing will continue as usual.
+After the rollback SQL has been executed correctly the Internal Processing Status Code is set to `Proceed` and processing will continue as usual.

-1. The Module Evaluation effectively returns the Processing Indicator for the current Module Instance.
+1. The Module Evaluation effectively returns the Internal Processing Status Code for the current Module Instance.
 The next step for the processing is to interpret this indicator for the current Module Instance to either stop or continue the processing

-1. After the Module Evaluation is complete and the Processing Indicator equal `P` the regular ETL process can be executed.
-In other words, no regular processing is allowed unless this indicator is `P`.
+1. After the Module Evaluation is complete and the Internal Processing Status Code equal `Proceed` the regular ETL process can be executed.
+In other words, no regular processing is allowed unless this indicator is `Proceed`.
 This is the safety catch for the Module to start.

-   * If at this point the (Module) Processing Indicator is `C` the Module Instance record is updated to set the final Execution Status Code to `C` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
+   * If at this point the (Module) Internal Processing Status Code is `Cancel` the Module Instance record is updated to set the final Execution Status Code to `Cancel` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
-   * If at this point the (Module) Processing Indicator is `A` the Module Instance record is updated to set the final Execution Status Code to `A` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
+   * If at this point the (Module) Internal Processing Status Code is `A` the Module Instance record is updated to set the final Execution Status Code to `A` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
-   * As mentioned, if the Processing Indicator is `P` the real ETL logic will be executed.
-No Modules are allowed to start unless this indicator equals `P`
+   * As mentioned, if the Internal Processing Status Code is `Proceed` the real ETL logic will be executed.
+No Modules are allowed to start unless this indicator equals `Proceed`

 1. Post-processing.
-After the ETL logic has completed without any issues, the Processing Indicator of the Module Instance is checked.
+After the ETL logic has completed without any issues, the Internal Processing Status Code of the Module Instance is checked.

-1. The following scenarios are possible:
+The following outcomes are possible:

-    * If the (Module) Processing Indicator is `C` the Module Instance is updated with the Execution Status Code set to `C`, the Next Run Status as `P` and the current date/time as the End Date/Time.
-This is the Module Skip event.
+* If the Internal Processing Status Code is `Cancel`, the Module Instance is updated with:
+   * the Execution Status Code `Cancelled`
+   * the Next Run Status as `Proceed`
+   * current date/time as the End Date/Time.

+   This corresponds to the `ModuleSkip` event
-    * If the Processing Indicator is `A` the Module Instance is updated with the Execution Status Code set to `A`, the Next Run Status as `P` and the current date/time as the End Date/Time.
-This is the Module Abort event.
+* If the Internal Processing Status Code is `Abort`, the Module Instance is updated with:
+   * the Execution Status Code set to `Aborted`,
+   * the Next Run Status as `Proceed` and
+   * the current date/time as the End Date/Time.

+   This is the `ModuleAbort` event.
-    * If the Processing Indicator is `P` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `S` (success), the Next Run Status as `P` and the current date/time as the End Date/Time.
+* If the Internal Processing Status Code is `Proceed` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `Succesful`, the Next Run Status as `Proceed` and the current date/time as the End Date/Time.
 As a separate step the record counts are updated in the MODULE_INSTANCE table.
 * If a failure is detected at any time during the process (i.e. either Module start or end process), the Module Failure event is initiated.
-This event sets the Execution Status Code to `F` and the Next Run Status to `R` for the current Instance.
+This event sets the Execution Status Code to `Failed` and the Next Run Status to `Rollback` for the current Instance.
 Any meaningful information will be logged to the EVENT_LOG table.

 ## Registration